Shakermixer/TENV/README.md

-# TENV
+# My NFT
-an effort to build a coding environment in a self hosted html file based on TiddlyWiki
+a self hosting nft forge with svg and spawn and hack the running souce